Algebraic K-theory of quasi-smooth blow-ups and cdh descent: Introduction

 is invertible (see \cite{WeibelKH,CisinskiKH}).
 As an application of \thmref{thm:blow-up descent}, we give a new proof of the following theorem of Cisinski \cite{CisinskiKH}:

 \begin{thmX} The presheaf of spectra $S \mapsto \KH(S)$ satisfies cdh descent on the site of quasi-compact quasi-separated algebraic spaces. \end{thmX}

 This was first proven by Haesemeyer \cite{Haesemeyer} for schemes over a field of characteristic zero, using resolution of singularities.
 Cisinski's proof over general bases (noetherian schemes of finite dimension) relies on Ayoub's proper base change theorem in motivic homotopy theory.
 A different proof of \thmref{thm:KH cdh descent} (also in the noetherian setting) was recently given by Kerz--Strunk--Tamme \cite[Thm.~C]{KerzStrunkTamme}, as an application of pro-cdh descent and their resolution of Weibel's conjecture on negative K-theory.
-The proof we give here is much more direct and uses a new criterion for cdh descent (\thmref{thm:cdh criterion}) in terms of Nisnevich squares, quasi-smooth blow-up squares, and closed squares.
+The proof we give here is more direct and uses a new criterion for cdh descent (see \thmref{thm:cdh criterion} for a more precise statement):

+\begin{thmX} Let $\sF$ be a Nisnevich sheaf of spectra on the category of quasi-compact quasi-separated algebraic spaces.
+Then $\sF$ satisfies cdh descent if and only if it sends closed squares and quasi-smooth blow-up squares to cartesian squares. \end{thmX}

+\thmref{thm:cdh intro} can be compared to a similar criterion due to Haesemeyer, implicit in \cite{Haesemeyer}, which applies to Nisnevich sheaves of spectra on the category of schemes over a field $k$ of characteristic zero.
+It asserts that for such a sheaf, cdh descent is equivalent to descent for finite cdh squares and regularly immersed blow-up squares.
+Note that the first condition is stronger than descent for closed squares, while the second is weaker than descent for quasi-smooth blow-up squares: regularly immersed blow-up squares are precisely those quasi-smooth blow-up squares where all schemes appearing are underived.
+For invariants of stable \inftyCats, a similar cdh descent criterion was noticed independently by Land and Tamme \cite[Thm.~A.2]{LandTamme}.

 \thmref{thm:KH cdh descent} was extended to certain nice Artin stacks recently by Hoyois and Hoyois--Krishna \cite{HoyoisCdh,HoyoisKrishna}.
-Our cdh descent criterion also applies in this setting and gives another potential approach to such results.
-In fact, a generalization of the Morel--Voevodsky localization theorem to derived quotient stacks (a common generalization of \cite{HoyoisEquivariant} and \cite{KhanLocalization}) would yield cdh descent in homotopy invariant K-theory for perfect Artin stacks satisfying the resolution property Nisnevich-locally.
-Similarly, the results here give a starting point for a potential generalization of the pro-cdh descent theorem of \cite{KerzStrunkTamme} to such stacks.
-For now, the missing ingredient is pro-excision for stacks.

-A similar cdh descent criterion in a slightly different context has been noticed independently by Markus Land and Georg Tamme, see \cite[Thm.~A.2]{LandTamme} (both criteria are directly inspired by \cite{KerzStrunkTamme}).
-We do not know if the Land--Tamme criterion can be applied here since we do not know that $\KH$ can be extended to an invariant of stable \inftyCats which is truncating in the sense of \emph{op. cit}.
-In fact the main new input here is the result of \cite{CisinskiKhanKH} which asserts that its extension to \emph{derived schemes} (or algebraic spaces) does satisfy the property that $\KH(X) \to \KH(X_\cl)$ is invertible for all $X$.
+Our cdh descent criterion also applies in that setting (\remref{rem:variants of cdh criterion}\itemref{item:variants of cdh criterion/stacks}) and gives another potential approach to such results.

 \ssec{}

 The organization of this paper is as follows.
 We begin in \secref{sec:prelim} with some background on derived algebraic geometry and on semi-orthogonal decompositions of stable \inftyCats.

 \secref{sec:proj} is dedicated to the proof of \thmref{thm:Perf(P(E))}.
 We first show that the semi-orthogonal decomposition exists on the larger stable \inftyCat $\Qcoh(\P(\sE))$ (\thmref{thm:Qcoh(P(E))}).
 Then we show that it restricts to $\Perf(\P(\sE))$ (\ssecref{ssec:proof of Perf(P(E))}), and deduce the projective bundle formula (\corref{cor:E(P(E))}) for any additive invariant.